History menu >

 William Pritchit Hodgson died 1907 was a retired army surgeon.

-His wife Emma Martin had died in 1897 so was one of the earliest burials.
+His wife Emma Martin had died in 1897 so was one of the earliest burials; a tablet commemorating her which was once in St Peter's church at the top of Green Lane is now stored in the cemetery chapel.

-Their son civil engineer William Hodgson died at Abbey Cottage, Malvern Wells in 1911.
+Their son civil engineer William Hodgson died at Abbey Cottage, Malvern Wells in 1911 (ref 5).
 Graces Guide records his obituary:

 William and Emma's daughter Emma Susanna Hodgson did not marry and died at Malvern Wells in 1932.

-Looking NW through trees in Malvern Wells cemetery
+Looking NE through trees in Malvern Wells cemetery

-Looking NW across the western side of Malvern Wells cemetery
+Looking NE across the eastern side of Malvern Wells cemetery

 The garden at the south end of Malvern Wells cemetery